 Ladder as a trellis

-The Ladder trellis design is the most common type of trellis you may see in local plant stores.
+The Ladder trellis design is the most common bamboo trellis design type you may see in local plant stores.
 Lots of outdoor gardeners use this type of trellis, as well.
-For this, you can use any type of wood; popsicle sticks, bamboo sticks or plywood.
+To make a diy bamboo cane trellis, you can use any type of wood; popsicle sticks, bamboo sticks or plywood.
 Now, arrange the wood in that classic ladder shape and secure with twine.

 Place your trellis ladder in your planter box and secure the vines up the ladder.
 Attach any new growth on the trellis as the plant grows.